 As Associate Conductor of the Düsseldorfer Symphoniker, Jesko Sirvend was in charge of the #IGNITION concerts, which were considered the most successful youth concert series in Europe, as musical director from 2014 – 2020.
 He also conducted, among others, the Berner Symphonieorchester, the Norrköping Symphony Orchestra, the Zagreb Philharmonic Orchestra and the Tonkünstler-Orchester Niederösterreich.
 From 2009 onwards, Jesko Sirvend was chief conductor of the Akademische Philharmonie Heidelberg and formed the orchestra successfully until 2019.

 Jesko Sirvend first attracted international attention when he participated in the Nikolai Malko Competition for young conductors of the Danish National Symphony Orchestra in Copenhagen.
 Under jury presidents Lorin Maazel and Sakari Oramo he first won fifth prize in 2012 and then third prize and the audience prize in 2015.

-Jesko Sirvend studied with Prof. Michael Luig at the Cologne University of Music and Dance.
-He has attended master classes with Jorma Panula and Colin Metters (Royal Academy of Music London) among others.
-Prior to attending Prof. Luig’s class in Cologne, Jesko studied percussion and piano at Dr. Hoch’s Konservatorium in Frankfurt am Main.
+Jesko Sirvend studied conducting with Prof. Michael Luig at the Cologne University of Music and Dance.
+He participated in master classes run by Prof. Jorma Panula and Prof. Colin Metters (Royal Academy of Music London).
+He received his previous training in drums and piano at the Dr. Hoch’s Conservatory in Frankfurt am Main.